Young Bears Lodge

 Young Bears’ Lodge opened its doors on April 4th, 2001.
 The Lodge is a culturally-based, live-in empowerment program focused on recovery from alcohol and drug misuse/abuse for Aboriginal youth.
 The Lodge is a sixteen-week voluntary co-ed residential program.
 We have five beds, have four intake phases, and operate on a continuous of 24 hour schedule.

-Over the last year, Young Bears Lodge undertook a program renewal which has resulted in an enhanced model of service delivery.
+In 2014-2015, Young Bears Lodge undertook a program renewal resulted in an enhanced model of service delivery.
 Throughout this process, Peak House, Vancouver Coastal Health, and other community partners graciously shared their knowledge, experience, and resources which helped to inform the renewal of the Lodge.
 We are greatly appreciative of the community support that we received, and we lift our hands in gratitude to you!

 We are very excited to announce that the Lodge has resumed intakes with this new model as of November 2015.
 The Lodge remains Aboriginal in focus, spirit and operations, with increased support for the roles of Elders and peer mentors, cultural activities, and practices.